BasiaLu/ecommerce-checkout-analysis/README.md

 • Cart abandonment: ~53%
 • Revenue: 14.36M PLN

-Users reach checkout but do not complete purchase.
-Despite stable traffic, a large number of users do not complete the purchase.
+A significant number of users add products to cart, but do not complete the purchase.

 ---

+## 🎯 Goal

+Identify the root cause of low conversion and propose data-driven improvements.

+---

 ## 🧠 Approach

-The analysis was structured around hypothesis testing:
+The analysis was based on hypothesis testing:

 • traffic impact ❌
 • product offering ❌